Leveraging expired domains is one of the most untapped and effective ways to accelerate SEO performance.

 For example, when they would acquire a Dallas data center, we would 301 redirect the website to our client’s “Dallas” landing page.
 This was incredibly effective to accelerating our client’s website authority.
 This made their SEO campaign a breeze.

 The reason why the authority accelerates using this method is because of link quality and link quantity.
-With that said, you can read more about this strategy here.

 4. Niche Websites